ARM9/bass/doc/basics.md

 ````

 ## Expressions
-All expressions use an parentheses Syntax: like `{x}`, this seperate them clean from any variables and constants.
+All expressions use an parentheses syntax like `{x}`.
+This seperates them from any variables and constants.
 However, they can be mixed.

-### Defines
+### Definitions
-Defines store content without any interpretation.
-Since it's possible to use defines in combination with parameters as construction rule, they might give the impression that they can be used like macros and functions.
-But this is not the case.
-While they do return a result, it's still just a constructed string without any interpretation.
-More about constructing defines can be read in the Macros Section of this Document.
+Definitions (using the command sequence define) store content without any interpretation.
+Since it is possible to use definitions in combination with parameters as a construction rule, the impression that they can be used like macros and functions can arise.
+This is not the case: While they do return a result, this result is only a constructed string without any interpretation.
+More about constructing definitions can be read in the Macros Section of this Document.

 ```as
 // v15-18